๐Ÿ”ขOperating and Running a Data Proxy

 Note: The SEDA network won't be able to access your proxy node unless you expose it on a public IP or domain.

-Start by generating the config.json (mandatory) and data-proxy-private-key.json (optional).
-The private key will be used for for signing data, which is optional but recommended, and can also be passed in as the following environment variable: SEDA_DATA_PROXY_PRIVATE_KEY.
+Start by generating the config.json (mandatory) and data-proxy-private-key.json.
+The private key will be used for for signing data.
+It can also be passed with the following environment variable: SEDA_DATA_PROXY_PRIVATE_KEY.
+The environment variable takes precedence over the default key file, but when an explicit key file is specified that will take precedence.

 bun start init